mgsloan/instance-templates/Readme.md

     it's making it convenient to write code that was already quite possible to write before.
 However, the error messages and potential for analysis by tools are impaired.
-By making it a language feature, we can conquer a good deal of the macro-expansion design space for typeclasses.
+By making it a language feature, we can conquer a good deal of the macro-expansion design space for Type-Classes.

   - People have observed many things that are wrong with TH / mis-aligned with